AdamRobinsonSE/accelerated-results-cookbook/README.md

 # Accelerated Results Fitness Cookbook #
 A fully responsive and beautiful website to help with your nutrition.
 Users can login, add, edit, delete their own recipes.
 Users can add unique items to their grocery list, or add ingredient names from recipes.
+Users can view other recipes added by other members of the community and favorite them for easy viewing later.
 More functionality coming listed under optimizations.

 ## Link to project